zachary-foster/Minerals/README.md

 Flint and obsidian can be used to make "tribal" tools like knives and handaxes.
 They have decent armor penetration, but are very brittle, so tools will get destroyed often when used for self defense.
-Flint and obsidian arrows are better than standard stone arrows but not a good as metal arrows.
+Flint and obsidian arrows are better than standard stone arrows but not as good as metal arrows.

 ![](readme_images/NeolithicCrafting.jpg)